Join us for the 2019 Delta/Surrey Heritage Fair!

 In early spring, students showcase their project displays in the School Heritage Fair.
 Other classes, parents and administrators are invited to visit and interview students about their research.

-At the end of the Fair, the teacher short-lists projects for the Regional Heritage Fair.
+At the end of the Fair, the teacher selects projects to represent the school at the Regional Heritage Fair.